oliverc1623/Mice-Detector/README.md

 reader2 = reader.Reader(0x16c0, 0x27db, 36, 3, should_reset=False)
 ```

+### Mice Class

+In the Mice Class there are 4 main attributes: code, isAllowed, States, and Transitions.

+#### Code
+fdsfsd

 ### Running the main file: MiceDetector.py

 Open the terminal and cd to folder with all the files.